cfjedimaster/raymondcamden2020/_posts/2021/10/13/2021-10-13-adding-pdf-output-supports-to-eleventy.md

 [11ty] TypeError [ERR_INVALID_ARG_TYPE]: The "data" argument must be of type string or an instance of Buffer, TypedArray, or DataView.
 Received null
 ```

 I noticed the `or Buffer` part and that's when I swiched to using `Buffer.from` and that's when it started working well.
+Despite the error message from Eleventy, I'm not entirely sure I'm supposed to be doing that.
+I filed [this issue](https://github.com/11ty/eleventy/issues/2023) to ask the docs to be clarified on it or the feature to be removed.
+(Not transforms, but being able to return non-string results.)
 Here's an example of the output:

 <div id="adobe-dc-view" style="height: 600px; width: 600px;"></div>
 <script src="https://documentcloud.adobe.com/view-sdk/main.js"></script>